jbirch/fuckin-about-with-scala/README.md

  * sbt-revolver can work in IDEA using terminal -> SBT -> ~re-start.
 Terrible.
  * IDEA can run a scala intepreter with the project on the classpath.
 Great for quick feedback.
  * Application is run by the Actor system, not directly.
+ * Incorporate scalastyle (`sbt scalastyle`) for common issues.
+Generated with `scalastyle-generate-config`, minus the header option.

 Caveats